Averill A. Liebow: Contributions to pulmonary pathology

 Liebow was one of the leading world experts in pulmonary pathology.
 He described many new pulmonary entities.

 The basis of many of his early observations was the plastic cast of the human or canine tracheobronchial tree and its vascular supply.
 This methodology provided a permanent specimen which could be measured, photographed, or even colorfully painted to delineate the bronchopulmonary segments.
 Bronchial artery casting techniques, modified and refined by Liebow and his colleagues, demonstrated the importance of dual circulation in the lung, particularly in inflammatory diseases of the airways.

 Liebow's interest pulmonary circulation continued throughout his career.
-The physiology of hypervolemic and neurogenic pulnionary edema was studied in his laboratory.
+The physiology of hypervolemic and neurogenic pulmonary edema was studied in his laboratory.
 He described important aspects of vascular pathology in pulmonary emphysema, notably the expansion of the bronchial venous collateral circulation.
 Experimental pulmonary arterial hypertension (aorta to pulmonary artery shunt) and effects of hyperkinesis (total pulmonary flow diverted to one lung) were shown to be reliable models for human pulmonary hypertension.

 With publication in 1952 of the Armed Forces Institute of Pathology (AFIP) fascicle Tumors of the Lower Respiratory Tract, Liebow became widely recognized as an authority on surgical lesions of the lung.
 In 1969, Liebow and Charles B. Carrington published the first histological classification of idiopathic interstitial lung diseases (IIPs).
 Their landmark histopathologic classification schema for IIPs consisted of five patterns: usual interstitial pneumonia (UIP), bronchiolitis obliterans interstitial pneumonia and diffuse alveolar damage, desquamative interstitial pneumonia, lymphocytic interstitial pneumonia (LIP), and giant cell interstitial pneumonia.

 Liebow became the foremost consultant in lung pathology in the United States.
 Several of his descriptive analyses represent the original definition of previously unrecognized conditions.